Information flow in interaction networks II: channels, path lengths and potentials: Applications to cellular networks

 Figs.~\ref{fig:fig2} (b,c and d) illustrate the effect of changing the damping factor $\mu$.
-With $\mu=1$ (Fig.~\ref{fig:fig2}(c)) the flows from sources visit a much larger portion of the network (the average path length $\bar{T}_{sK}= \frac{1}{\abs{S}}\sum_{s\in S} T_{sK} = 194$) than with $\mu=0.85$ (Fig.~\ref{fig:fig2}(b), $\bar{T}_{sK}=7.14$) or $\mu=0.55$ (Fig.~\ref{fig:fig2}(d), $\bar{T}_{sK}=4.58$).
+With $\mu=1$ (Fig.~\ref{fig:fig2}c) the flows from sources visit a much larger portion of the network (the average path length $\bar{T}_{sK}= \frac{1}{\abs{S}}\sum_{s\in S} T_{sK} = 19.32$) than with $\mu=0.85$ (Fig.~\ref{fig:fig2}b, $\bar{T}_{sK}=7.14$) or $\mu=0.55$ (Fig.~\ref{fig:fig2}d, $\bar{T}_{sK}=4.58$).
 The lower bound on path length is $3$, the shortest distance from both sources to Ste12p.
-In terms of enrichment analysis with GO (we provide full results in Appendix~\ref{app:enrich}), all three cases pick as significant the terms related to cell growth but with different statistical significance.
-In addition, both the $\mu=0.85$ and $\mu=1$ cases can be associated with terms related to MAP kinase and signal transduction, while the $\mu=1$ case alone produces terms related to `cell projection' under `Cellular Component'.
-Hence, in terms of biological interpretation, results for large $\mu$ tend to give lower E-values but with lower specificity while small $\mu$ gives very specific results but with less significant E-values.
+In terms of enrichment analysis with GO (Fig.~\ref{fig:fig7}, columns A,B and C), all three cases pick as significant the terms related to cell growth but with different statistical significance.
+In addition, both the $\mu=0.85$ and $\mu=1$ cases can be associated with terms related to MAP kinase and signal transduction.
+Hence, results for large $\mu$ tend to give lower GO term E-values but with lower specificity while results for small $\mu$ give very specific results but with less significant E-values.
 The $\mu$-dependence of E-values for any given term is not surprising since different $\mu$s correspond to different null models.
 Based on the images in Fig.~\ref{fig:fig2}, the enrichment results as well as our experience in other model contexts, the values of $\mu$ around 0.85, corresponding to a random walk visiting about four more nodes than the minimum necessary to reach the sink, appear to give the best results in emphasizing biologically relevant channels.

 The channel mode is relatively robust to addition of non-relevant sinks to its contexts.
 In Fig.~\ref{fig:fig3}, we set as sinks Ste12p plus five additional transcription factor proteins not known to be directly influenced by the pheromone response pathway.
 As can be seen, the most visited nodes mostly belong to the channel to Ste12p while the remaining sinks are linked to sources by weaker channels (mostly not shown because the figure shows only the top 40 nodes).
 In this case, Ste12p has $0.62$ total visits (out of $2$) with interference of $0.54$.
 The remaining $1.38$ visits are distributed among the other five sinks.
 Enrichment results are similar to those with additional sinks absent.